 Every bit of help provides new hope for families.
 With your continued compassion and support, IRUSA can provide more relief for people in need of aid.

-Here’s just a sampling of our recent efforts for Syrians in need
+Here are a few of our most recent efforts for families in need across Syria:

 As much as we’ve been able to accomplish, there is still so much more to do.
 If we work together—with YOU—we can make the vision of a better Syria a reality for so many more of our sisters and brothers in need.